maccmu/macposts/README.md

 ## License

-macposts is licensed under MIT license.
+MAC-POSTS is licensed under MIT license.
 See also the LICENSE file.

-macposts depends on three external libraries under the lib directory.
+MAC-POSTS depends on three external libraries under the lib directory.
 You may want to check their licenses as well:

 - pybind11: lib/pybinb11/LICENSE